Henry II, Holy Roman Emperor: Disputed succession

 In 1001, Emperor Otto III experienced a revolt against his reign in Italy.
 The Emperor sent word for Henry II to join him with reinforcements from Germany, but then died unexpectedly in January 1002.
 Otto was only 21 at the time of his death and had left no children and no instructions for the Imperial succession.
 In the Ottonian dynasty, succession to the throne had belonged to the Saxon branch, not the Bavarian line of which Henry was a member.
 Rival candidates for the throne, including Count Ezzo of Lotharingia, Margrave Eckard I of Meissen, and Duke Herman II of Swabia, strongly contested Henry's right to succeed Otto III.

 As the funeral procession moved through the Duchy of Bavaria in February 1002, Henry met the procession in Polling, just north of the Alps.
-To legitimise his claims, Henry demanded Archbishop Heribert of Cologne give him the Imperial Regalia, chief among them being the Holy Lance.
-Heribert, however, had sent these ahead of the procession, possibly out of distrust of Henry and possibly because he favoured the succession of his relative Duke Herman II of Swabia as the next king.
-In order to force Herman II to relinquish the Holy Lance to him, Henry imprisoned the Archbishop and his brother the Bishop of Würzburg.
+To legitimise his claims, Henry demanded that Archbishop Heribert of Cologne give him the Imperial Regalia, chief among them being the Holy Lance.
+Heribert, however, had sent these ahead of the procession, possibly out of distrust of Henry and possibly because he favoured the succession of his relative, Duke Herman II of Swabia, as the next king.
+To force Herman II to relinquish the Holy Lance to him, Henry imprisoned the Archbishop and his brother, the Bishop of Würzburg.
 With neither the symbols of imperial authority, the crown jewels, nor the cooperation of Heribert, Henry was unable to convince the nobles attending Otto III's funeral procession to elect him as king.
 A few weeks later, at Otto III's funeral in Aachen Cathedral, Henry again attempted to gain the support of the kingdom's nobles and was again rejected.

 So it was without the support of the kingdom's nobility that Henry took the radical action of having himself anointed and crowned King of Germany ("Rex Romanorum") by Willigis, Archbishop of Mainz on 9 July 1002 at Mainz, in present-day Germany.
-Henry's action marked the first time a German king was not crowned in Aachen Cathedral since Emperor Otto I began the tradition in 936 and the first time a German king assumed the throne without election by the German nobility.
+Henry's action marked the first time a German king was not crowned in Aachen Cathedral since Emperor Otto I began the tradition in 936, and the first time a German king assumed the throne without being elected by the German nobility.
 Under the regal name of "King Henry II", he appeared before the Saxons in mid-July in full regal apparel.
 There, Henry convinced Bernard I, Duke of Saxony, to support his claims to the throne.
 In return for his support, Henry guaranteed Bernard's right to rule the Saxons and to represent their interests before him.

-Shortly after gaining the support of the Saxons, Henry arranged for Archbishop Willigis to crown his wife, Cunigunde of Luxembourg as Queen of Germany on 10 August 1002 in Paderborn, in present-day Germany.
+Shortly after gaining the support of the Saxons, Henry arranged for Archbishop Willigis to crown his wife, Cunigunde of Luxembourg, as Queen of Germany on 10 August 1002 in Paderborn, in present-day Germany.